exercism/csharp/exercises/concept/numbers-floating-point/.meta/design.md

 ## Learning objectives

 - Know of the existence of the three floating point types: `double`, `float` and `decimal`.
-- Know when to use which type.
+- Know when to use which floating point type.
 - Know how to write a `while` loop.

 ## Out of scope